magmax/apps/README.md

 - [eGarante](https://www.egarante.com/): Digital certification of files, emails, etc. to exchange information

 ## Dorks
+- [DorkMe](https://github.com/blueudp/DorkMe): Tool designed with the purpose of making easier the searching of vulnerabilities with Google Dorks, such as SQL Injection vulnerabilities.
 - [GitMiner](https://github.com/UnkL4b/GitMiner): Tool for advanced mining for content on Github

 ## Email